South Sudan

 Situation of the country

-Beyond the immediate humanitarian needs of almost 9 million people, the underlying issues affecting the delivery of transparent, unified governance, economic development, security sector reform and investment in public services urgently need to be addressed.
+Beyond the humanitarian needs of some 7 million people, there is an urgent need to address the underlying issues that are impeding the implementation of transparent and unified governance, economic development, security sector reform and investment in public services.